 Earl Grey Crème Brûlée Tart is one of those desserts that will stay in your memory bank of downright delicious desserts!
 The sweet shortcrust pastry has ground earl grey tea leaves in the dough imparting a sensational taste and fragrance.
 The custard filling is also steeped with that beautiful bergamot taste and then the satisfying crack of caramelised sugar tops it off!

-I’ve been bringing you quite a few tarts this month and this one feels like the perfect marriage of my British / French culture!
-The combination of classic French Crème Brûlée with the subtlety of Earl Grey Tea (we Brits do love a cuppa!) in the form of a tart.
-Ooh lala.
-Right on gov’na!
+Back to this wonderful cross-cultural tart!
+It feels like the perfect marriage between my British (my Dad's) and my French (my Mum's) culture!
+The combination of classic French Crème Brûlée with the subtlety of Earl Grey Tea (we Brits do love a cuppa!) in the form of a tart is sensational.
+A little bit of 'ooh la la' and 'right on gov’na' in tart form.
 Sounds pretty delicious right!

 The importance of quality produce